Where to Go in Colombia – The Best Areas in Colombia to Travel on Your First Trip

 It doesn’t get any better than this hotel if you’re looking for where to stay for luxury in Cartagena.
 This boutique luxe hotel is one of the Leading Hotels of the World and is stunning in every sense of the word.
 It’s composed of three beautiful white houses, connected with bright clay rooftops, and a gorgeous view of the clocktower, as well as a jaw-droppingly-beautiful courtyard pool.

 If you’re looking for the perfect home base to explore the city, Hotel Charleston Santa Teresa is it.
-The location is awesome – right at the entrance to the old city and right by the boat docks (making it easy to get out to the Rosario Islands for a day trip!).
+The ideal location of this hotel in Cartagena Colombia is awesome – right at the entrance to the old city and right by the boat docks (making it easy to get out to the Rosario Islands for a day trip!).
 The service was impeccable, and I loved the rooftop pool and the dreamy courtyard breakfast every day.

 Jetset’s top 5 must-dos in Cartagena: